-You will be eligible for feed in tariff or FIT scheme (or ROO-FIT) after you are registered on the Ofgem Central FIT Register by an official licensee.
-Once you register on the platform and your energy supplier recognizes you will be eligible for the payments from the government.
+You will be eligible for a feed-in tariff or FIT scheme (or ROO-FIT) after being registered on the Ofgem Central FIT Register by an official licensee.
+Once you register on the platform and your energy supplier recognises you will be eligible for payments from the government.

 The process, however, is not that easy.
-Upon your Ofgem registration, you need to provide the licensee with the MCS certification you possess, along with an image of your meter reading.
-This meter reading needs to be taken on the day you submit your application.
+Upon your Ofgem registration, you must provide the licensee with the MCS certification you possess and an image of your meter reading.
+This meter reading must be taken the day you submit your application.

-Further, you also need to attach your setup invoice and add proof of ownership to complete the application and carry on with the process with Ofgem.
-After proper evaluation of your solar panel setup-, an eligibility date will be agreed on before you benefit from the FIT payments.
+Further, you must attach your setup invoice and add proof of ownership to complete the application and continue the process with Ofgem.
+After a proper evaluation of your solar panel setup-, an eligibility date will be agreed on before you benefit from the FIT payments.

 After evaluation, you will receive an Energy Performance Certificate (EPC).
-If your rating is below a D, you will not receive the standard payment per kWh from the licensee.
-Once you are registered and eligible for the feed in tariff or FIT scheme, you will receive monetary benefits or support from the date you submitted your meter reading.
+If your rating is below a D, you will not receive the licensee’s standard kWh payment.
+Once registered and eligible for the feed-in tariff or FIT scheme, you will receive monetary benefits or support from the date you submit your meter reading.

 The licensees will assess renewable energy, and you will receive an EPC grade.
-The amount for tariff you get under the feed in tariff or FIT scheme depends on this grade.
+The amount of tariff you get under the feed-in tariff or FIT scheme depends on this grade.
 However, once you are eligible for this scheme, you will receive your monetary award for the next 20 years.

 Generation tariff rates for solar setups- that generate power for households and commercial complexes.